 A resurgent rivalry?

 While the modern-day rivalry between the two clubs has lost a little of its spark, Gladbach boast one of the better recent records against Bayern.
-Though they have not prevented the record champions from winning the last six Bundesliga titles – taking their haul to a staggering 27 – the Foals have often proved a thorn in the Bavarians' side, claiming five wins at the expense of their old foes since the start of the 2011/12 campaign.
+Though they have not prevented the record champions from winning the last 11 Bundesliga titles – taking their haul to a staggering 32 – the Foals have often proved a thorn in the Bavarians' side, claiming 10 wins (to nine, plus five draws) at the expense of their old foes since the start of the 2011/12 campaign.

 A special relationship